CodingMush/homeassistant-brokkoli/FIXES_SUMMARY.md

 This document summarizes the fixes and improvements made to the Tent sensor management and Plant inheritance functionality in the Home Assistant Brokkoli integration.

+**Status: COMPLETED** - All fixes have been successfully implemented and tested.

 ## Issues Fixed

 ### 1. Missing `replace_sensors` Method